anika-ritu/ecg-cardiovascular-phenotyping/README.md

 # ECG-Lifestyle Cardiovascular Phenotyping

-Code release for ECG-derived cardiovascular phenotype analysis and lifestyle-based phenotype prediction in young adults.
+Code for ECG-derived cardiovascular phenotype analysis and lifestyle-based phenotype prediction in young adults.

-This repository supports the following conference manuscripts:
+This repository supports the following conference manuscripts which are under review:

 1. **Interpretable Lifestyle-Based Prediction of ECG-Derived Cardiovascular Phenotypes**
    IEEE International Conference on Signal Processing, Information, Communication and Systems (SPICSCON), 2026